DMM TOC > 500 Additional Mailing Services|

 4.3.2 Extra Services

-[7-28-13] A change-of-address order covers Certified Mail, collect on delivery (COD), insured, Registered Mail, and return receipt for merchandise mail unless the sender gives other instructions or the addressee moves outside the United States.
+A change-of-address order to a domestic address covers Certified Mail, COD, insured, Registered Mail, Signature Confirmation, Adult Signature services, and return receipt for merchandise mail unless the sender gives other instructions.
 This mail is treated as follows:

 The USPS opens an undeliverable-as-addressed Priority Mail Express pouch to find a delivery address on any envelope or article inside.
 The USPS does not open the wrappers or envelopes or break the seals of any Priority Mail Express article in the pouch.
 If no address information is found, the pouch is treated as dead mail.
 Priority Mail Express is held no more than 5 calendar days unless the sender sets a shorter period.